What was the purpose of the concentration camp in Berlin Oranienburg?

 History of the Concentration Camp

-The concentration camp in Berlin Oranienburg, also known as Sachsenhausen, was one of the first camps established by the Nazis in 1933.
-Initially, it served as a model camp to provide a blueprint for future camps in Nazi Germany.
-The primary purpose of the camp was to detain political prisoners, including communists, social democrats, and members of other opposition groups.
+The concentration camp in Berlin Oranienburg, later called Sachsenhausen, was one of the earliest Nazi camps erected in 1933.
+At first, it was a model for future camps under Nazi rule of Germany.
+The major objective of the camp was to hold political prisoners such as communists, social democrats and other opponents of the regime.

 Life in the Concentration Camp